The Loudest Exhausts for the Harley Sportster 1200 in 2023

 Vance & Hines Big Radius Exhaust

-The Big Radius is a pretty well-regarded, loud Harley exhaust.
-And on the Sportster 1200, it delivers some of the loudest exhaust sounds we’ve ever heard.
-The 2-into-2 pipes have a really cool look, and we appreciate the extra performance too.
+The Big Radius, a loud Harley exhaust with a stellar reputation, is now part of my Sportster 1200, and let me tell you, it’s given me some of the loudest exhaust sounds I’ve ever experienced.
+The 2-into-2 pipes have a killer look, and I can’t help but appreciate the extra performance boost.

-Moving on to the build quality, the fact that this is a V&H pipe should tell you everything you need to know.
-It is a robust aftermarket exhaust and does not give us any cause for concern.
-Top-grade stainless steel ensures better durability and resilience to extremely high exhaust temperatures.
+The build quality?
+Trust me when I say that the fact that this is a V&H pipe tells the whole story.
+This robust aftermarket exhaust gave me no cause for concern.
+Top-grade stainless steel meant better durability and resilience to those extremely high exhaust temperatures that I often push.

-The chrome finish has a unique anti-bluing surface that keeps your pipes nice and shiny.
-And the TIG welds are some of the most well done we’ve seen on any exhaust.
-Leave it to Vance & Hines to think of every possible detail.
+The chrome finish has an anti-bluing surface that keeps the pipes looking sharp.
+And those TIG welds?
+Some of the best I’ve seen on any exhaust.
+Leave it to Vance & Hines to nail every possible detail.

-Next, the free-flowing exhaust architecture adds at least 3-5 HP to your engine, depending on the model year.
-Overall, we were impressed by the more responsive throttle, the faster acceleration, and the smoother roll-on.
-Put simply, this is one of the most powerful and one of the loudest exhausts for the Sportster 1200.
+Next, I could feel the free-flowing exhaust architecture adding at least 3-5 HP to my engine, depending on my riding style.
+I was instantly impressed by the more responsive throttle, faster acceleration, and smoother roll-on.
+Simply put, this is one of the most potent and loudest exhausts I’ve ever installed on my Sportster 1200.

-Lastly, we have to commend Vance & Hines for making, at least in our opinion, one of the sexiest exhausts for the Sportster 1200.
-It is curved just right to match the bike’s lines, and if you don’t want classic chrome, you can get the pipes in a deep black.
+Lastly, I have to tip my hat to Vance & Hines for crafting what I consider one of the sexiest exhausts for the Sportster 1200.
+It curves just right to match my bike’s lines, and if classic chrome isn’t your style, you can get the pipes in a sleek, deep black like I did.
+Trust me; you won’t regret it.

 Pros